viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 reconnect to Uppmax or consider running IGV locally as that is often the fastest and most convinient solution.

-Once we have the program running you select the genome that you would like to load.
+:computer: :floppy_disk: Once we have the program running you select the genome that you would like to load.
 As seen in the image below.

 ![](files/rnaseq/IGV-genome.png)